 Mental stimulation of dogs is easy and fun!
 Here are a few helpful hints to help get you started:

-Provide your dog with toys that make them think, like a Kong toy stuffed with food and peanut butter, or one of the many varieties of treat puzzle balls or Intellitoys available at your local pet supply store or from catalogs or the internet (look for the Intellicube, the Intellibone, Hide-A-Squirrel, Hide-A-Bird and Hide-A-Bee!)
+- Provide your dog with toys that make them think, like a Kong toy stuffed with food and peanut butter, or one of the many varieties of treat puzzle balls or Intellitoys available at your local pet supply store or from catalogs or the internet (look for the Intellicube, the Intellibone, Hide-A-Squirrel, Hide-A-Bird and Hide-A-Bee!)

-Rotate your dogs toys.
+- Rotate your dogs toys.
 Constant access to the same items makes them lose their value (just think about kids with new Christmas toys and how they sit unused a mere two weeks later)!

 - Play stimulating games like Hide the Cookie.
 Confine your dog to another part of the house while setting up this game.
 Take tiny bits of treats and hide them everywhere it is OK for him put his nose - under the coffee table, on a lower shelf of the bookcase, etc. (I prefer Solid Gold Tiny Tots or Jerky treats for this game since they are not greasy and are easy to break up.)
 Now release your dog from his temporary confinement and say, Find the Cookie!
 At first, stand near the places you have hidden the tidbits.
 Soon your dog will catch on to the game and you and your family can sit back and watch the fun!
 Your dog wont know when hes found all the hidden treats so you can keep this game going for a while!
 Voila, doggy calculus!

 - Try some of the great dog sports such as agility, freestyle, tracking, flyball and Rally-O!

-Theres an old saying, A tired dog is a happy dog.
+- Theres an old saying, A tired dog is a happy dog.
 Just remember to keep a balance.
 Physical exercise and mental stimulation are both necessary to keep your dog happy and non-destructive!